Spooni-Development/spooni_development_website/README.md

 All content is written in Markdown – from documentation to team profiles and partner showcases.
 No database, no complex backend – just create a `.md` file and you're done.

 ### 🔎 **Built-in Search**
 Local search functionality lets users find any information instantly across all documentation pages.
+The Props Gallery also leverages Fuse.js with a persistent index for typo-tolerant prop lookup.

 ### 🎭 **Interactive Components**
 - Tabbed content for organized information
 - Custom Vue components for rich interactivity
 - Embedded videos and media support
 - Live server status indicators
-- Dynamic loading states
+- Dynamic loading states, lazy-loaded images, zoomable prop previews, and pagination controls

 ## 🚀 Quick Start